k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/10_catalog_settings.md

 Each sequence can have only one definition (row).
 Note that you cannot create a classification (via the PII & Masking tab) with the same name as a sequence in this tab.

-Currently, the Catalog doesn’t automatically identify the sequence fields.
-Thus, after a list of sequences has been set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences, as follows:
+Currently, the Catalog does not automatically identify sequence fields.
+Therefore, after a list of sequences is set in the **Sequences** tab, the relevant Catalog fields should be manually marked as sequences, as follows:

 * Click **Actions > Edit Catalog**.
 * Navigate to the required field and click the <img src="../images/add.png" alt="plus" style="zoom:75%;" /> icon to add a new property.